Pay Someone to Make My Resume Better and Find a Dream Job

 - Don’t include your current boss and colleagues in the reference list

 When you are still employed, it’s better to focus on references from previous employers, alumni or volunteering projects.
 If someone who is not aware that you’re job-searching will receive a call from the HR department, that will arise a lot of questions.
 Since this moment, you’ll be unable to keep everything in secret.
-Don’t jeopardize your current employment until you get a new one.
+Don’t jeopardize your current employment until you get a new one due to workplace safety.

 - Don’t post your resume online